 - Save more of your mental and emotional energy

 This deep work is what makes task batching such a powerful productivity technique.
 A scattered day full of context switching is harder and much more tiring than it needs to be.
 Organizing that day in a way that fosters focus unlocks a far easier (not to mention more effective) path.

 Task Batching the Easy Way

 Task batching in practice is quite simple.
 There are only three steps:

 1. List Out the Work

-Oh boy, we’re only on the first step in our list, and it’s about making lists.
+Oh boy, we’re only on the first step in the list, and it’s about making lists.
 Just doesn’t get any better than this.

 And one thing I’ll say here is that you don’t need to treat this as a strict must-do list.
-For a list of everything on your plate right now, it’s better to start by casting a wide net.
+It’s more like a list of what’s on your plate right now.
+And for that, it’s better to start by casting a wide net.
 We can pare it down later.

 2. Categorize Your List